-If we are to think about it, life among the External World is unhealthy, since gone are the days where the people whom you regularly interact with you, care deeply for your emotions and your personal problems.
-It has become to the state where being too personal with others is either a taboo or at least emberrasing for others.
+If we think about it, life in the external world is unhealthy.
+Gone are the days when the people we regularly interact with care deeply for our emotions and personal problems.
+It has become the norm where being too personal with others is either a taboo or at least embarrassing.

-Such dehumanization of human beings amongst civilization has created generations upon generations of people who suffer from mental problems due to the external encouragement to hide their emotions under a facade of officiality, and while such pretending is beneficial to the world, so they can focus on the more "important" things, such as preparing to pay the next bills of civilized living, it indeed does make us humans more detached from ourselves; from the ability to be completely honest; from feeling safe enough to "commit" eccentricity.
-All in all, we can learn from this that even if society is by large beneficial for our survival, it still does not necessarily good for our health, which according to this logic, makes society toxic to a degree.
+This dehumanization of human beings in civilization has created generations upon generations of people who suffer from mental problems due to the external encouragement to hide their emotions under a façade of officiality.
+While such pretending is beneficial to the world, in the name of more "important" things, like paying bills, work, etc., it indeed does make us humans more detached from ourselves.
+Detached, from the ability to be completely honest, and from feeling safe enough to "commit" eccentricity.

-This is what happens when we are encouraged to represses our authencity: the emotions are delievered not outwards but inwards, being kept away from the relief of expression.
-Due to this it then lies permenently within the subconscious, where literarily every memory you've ever had remains there, either following or haunting you for the rest of your life.
+This is what happens when we are encouraged to repress our authenticity: the emotions are directed inward, not outward, and are kept away from the relief of expression.
+Due to this, they lie permanently within the subconscious, where literally every memory you have ever had remains there, either following or haunting you for the rest of your life.

-This is technically how much the External World can toxicate both our individuality and our honesty, leading said world to be a well-oiled machine of facades who are too afraid to be honest with themselves.
+This is technically how much the external world can poison both our individuality and our honesty, leading said world to be a well-oiled machine of facades who are too afraid to be honest with themselves.

-The solution to this problen is this: counter-attack the pretentiousness enforced by the social norm, encourage people to be more honest with themselves and with others, and accept the possible fact that our wellbeing is often more important than what others think of us.
-And indeed, it seems that our reputation is often more important to us than the strength of our wellbeing, which on the long run, is absurd, especially given the fact that a deteriorated wellbeing can be inherited to the next generation we produce.
+The solution to this problem is this: counterattack the pretentiousness enforced by the social norm, encourage people to be more honest with themselves and with others, and accept the possible fact that our well-being is often more important than what others think of us.
+And indeed, it seems that our reputation is often more important to us than the strength of our well-being, which on the long run, is absurd, especially given the fact that a deteriorated well-being can be inherited to the next generation we produce.

 I have supported repression before.
-I claimed that we can use our repression to transcend our humanity and achieve a more solitary nature that does not depend as much on the tyrrany of social escapism.
-However, realizing that repression is actually counter efficent, and is actually a tool used by society to maintain control and order, I've come to the conclusion that we shouldn't repress something so powerful such as an emotion that could in turn haunt us and our children potentially.
+I claimed that we can use our repression to transcend our humanity and achieve a more solitary nature that does not depend as much on the tyranny of social escapism.
+However, realizing that repression is actually counterproductive, and is actually a tool used by society to maintain control and order, I have come to the conclusion that we should not repress something so powerful as an emotion that could in turn haunt us and our children potentially.

 This is my advice: If you are willing to sacrifice some of your reputation in the name of relieving your stress, you should indeed consider it since the perspective of others should not supervise every single area of our public and personal lives.
 We should also better distinguish between the law of the country and the social code, since both are highly different in their severity, should they be crossed.

-Everyone can be a mental victim to repression, even those who were completely fine in their wellbeing thus far in their lives.
-It is a silent killer that can arrive to anyone at any moment, after all, so no one is completely safe, ftom its consenquences.
+Everyone can be a mental victim to repression, even those who were completely fine in their well-being thus far in their lives.
+It is a silent killer that can arrive to anyone at any moment, after all, so no one is completely safe from its consequences.